-Problems with your partner is one of the top sex-drive killers.
-This can fall into the “stress” category as well, but this would be more of an emotional stress.
+Problems with your partner are one of the top sex-drive killers.
+This can fall into the “stress” category as well, but this would be more of emotional stress.

 This typically affects women even more because for women, feeling close is a major part of “desire”.
 They start to get aroused more in their mind and heart, while men do so visually with their eyes.